 What If I Don't Have Any LifeMiles?

 If you don't already have a significant Avianca LifeMiles balance, you'll need to acquire miles before you can share them.
-Although Avianca frequently sells miles at a big discount, the current buy-miles offer is the standard version.
-To buy 75,000 miles, you'd spend around $2,475.00 which comes out to a terrible 3.3 cents per mile.
+Although Avianca frequently sells miles at a big discount, there isn't a current LifeMiles buy miles promotion.
+To buy 75,000 miles, you'd spend around $2,475 which comes out to a terrible 3.3 cents per mile.

-The final option would be to consider transferring points from American Express, Citibank, or Capital One.
+Thankfully, there's a better option than buying miles at full price.
+You can transfer points from American Express Membership Rewards (1:1), Citi ThankYou Points (1:1), or Capital One (4:3) to LifeMiles.
 This option is certainly worth considering if you have a substantial balance with one of these rewards programs, but you should only do so with a specific award in mind.
 Since transfers are non-reversible, you'll give up lots of alternative options when you convert them into LifeMiles.

-Marriott Bonvoy points also transfer to Avianca, but those transfers may take 24 hours or more to post to your LifeMiles account, so it may not be worth the risk of missing the April 3rd deadline.
+Marriott Bonvoy points also transfer to Avianca at a 3:1 transfer ratio, but those transfers may take 1 day or more to post to your LifeMiles account.

 If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion is a no-brainer; it does not get any better than buying LifeMiles at 1.2 cents apiece.
 However, we never recommend buying miles speculatively no matter how good the deal is.

-Since this strategy requires transferring miles to another account, we should reiterate that (unless you're sharing miles as a gift) you want to transfer the miles to a trusted friend, family member or a LifeMiles account you control.
+Since this strategy requires transferring miles to another account, we should reiterate that (unless you're sharing miles as a gift) you want to transfer the miles to a trusted friend, family member, or another LifeMiles account you control.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.